Greece Moments Greece Moments

 #2 Chalki Castle: Kastro of Chorio

-About 3 km outside of Emporio, at the end of the island’s only green valley, lies the former island’s capital, Chorio, or Paleo Chorio (Greek: old place).
+About 3 km outside of Emporio, at the end of the island’s only green valley, lies the former island capital, Chorio, or Paleo Chorio (Greek: old place).

-Chorio was inhabited until the 19th century and served as a retreat from pirate attacks, especially in the Byzantine Empire.
-Only in the summer months do a handful of people still live here.
+Chorio was inhabited until the 19th century and served as a retreat from pirate attacks, particularly during the Byzantine era.
+Only a handful of people still live here during the summer months.

 Chalki Urlaub Tipps grünes Tal Chorio